CZ-NIC/yangson/docs/schemanode.rst

       List of lists of XPath expressions parsed from one or more **unique** statements ([RFC7950]_, sec. `7.8.3`_).
 The
-      expressions are used to select leaves in all entries of a list instance, and their combinations are then checked for uniqueness.
+      expressions are used to select leafs in all entries of a list instance, and their combinations are then checked for uniqueness.